CodeReadingClubs/www/content/index.md

 [Neontribe](https://www.neontribe.co.uk) were inspired by [How to teach programming (and other things)?](https://www.youtube.com/watch?v=g1ib43q3uXQ) by [Felienne Hermans](https://www.felienne.com/).

 At its core is the idea that the paradigm we use to teach programming is flawed.
 One of the most obvious ommissions is the ability to read code, both phoneticlly and analytically.
+Read [Felienne's blog post](https://www.felienne.com/archives/6472) for more information about the theory behind it.

 As professional developers who read code every day, we aren't suitably equiping ourselves with these building blocks.